JianLoong/blog/content/entries/2019-11/foreignkeys.md

 {{% /notice %}}

 In short, the post is also talking about scaling as well.
 So, when scaling relational data, sharding would come into the picture as well.
 With the presence of FKs, the process of sharding, becomes more complicated.
-From my personal experience, I notice that it is quite common for developers to always drop FK constraints when attempting to do schema migrations but the main key point here is that the migrations are done **online**.
+From my personal experience, I notice that it is quite common for developers to always drop FK constraints when attempting to do schema migrations but the main key point here is that the migrations mentioned above are done **online**.
 Thus, migrations are done without down time.

 But.....

-At the end of the day, FKs are very important if your company does not operate at the scale in which GitHub operates.
+At the end of the day, FK constraints are very important if your company does not operate at the scale in which GitHub operates.
 It is their design decision to not use FK constraints but every company and their use cases are different.

 {{% notice warning %}}

 Most companies **do not** operate at the scale where there is a need to drop FK constraints.
 Dropping FK constraints are meant for very specific use cases and architectural designs.
+Even if these constraints are dropped, there is still a need to enforce them at the application level.
 It is also important to decide **which database** is more suited for your use case as well.

 {{% /notice %}}